Allergy Care

 Providers on Your Care Team

 You may have a number of health care professionals on your care team.
-You can expect to get treatment from a physician, pulmonologist (lung specialist), lab technician and pharmacist.
+You can expect to get treatment from an allergist, a physician, pulmonologist (lung specialist), lab technician, pharmacist and nurse/medical technician.